 A third commenter added, “My ex went to Rome and had her debit card skimmed.
 Two days after she got home, she checked her account and realized 5k was withdrawn in Rome that morning.
 Bank got her the money back right away, so not a big SeL.”

 One person stated, “Do not put your bag/purse/backpack on the back of your chair when you sit down to eat, especially outside.
-Thieves look for this, in groups of three or four.
-One of them will come from one side of you as a snatcher, and the rest will stand in a group very close to you taking or smoking, etc., pretending that they don't know the snatcher.
-Then the one guy will snatch your item, and run right through the group, in case someone is quick enough to chase.
+Thieves look for this in groups of three or four.
+One of them will come from one side of you as a snatcher, and the rest will stand in a group very close to you talking or smoking, etc., pretending that they don't know the snatcher.
+Then the one guy will take your item and run right through the group, in case someone is quick enough to chase.
 They will ‘accidentally' be in your way.
 Happened in Rome, but locals recognized it and broke it up.”

 “Idk why people do this in any country at all.
 I've even stopped carrying a purse whatsoever unless I have a lot of places to go that day,” a second person replied.

 “To avoid: letting the taxi know you don't know where you are or where you are going, the bad ones will drive you in circles and run the tab up.
 However, one thing that opened Germany up for me while stationed there was one interaction.
 I would ask in German' Sprechen sie englisch,' do you speak English?
-Followed by ‘Mine Deutsch ist scheisse,’ my German is sh*t.
 Everyone from women at the bar to elderly people would laugh hysterically and then immediately switch to English in good spirits.
 They just like to see you try, then they are more than happy to help you out.
 So my advice would be to learn a quick-fire phrase that you can pop off to quickly to avoid the fumbling and starting the interaction on a bad foot,” one person commented.

 “To clarify, menus that also show an English translation aren't an automatic disqualifier—sometimes you have restaurants that are good and just have a savvy owner who wants to be accessible to foreigners.
 But if a menu has 4-5 languages, then they're probably leaning in real hard on the tourist dollar and should be avoided,” one person stated.

-Another person added, “Also sometimes you're just in a touristy area, so all the restaurants are going to cater to tourists to some extent.
-Many tourist places are a very poor value, but not every restaurant that caters to tourists is automatically bad.
-If you're in a big city, definitely avoid the tourist traps, but if you're in a small ski town you could be severely limiting your dining choices by ruling out anywhere that has translated menus.”
+Another person added, “Also, sometimes you're just in a touristy area, so all the restaurants are going to cater to tourists to some extent.
+Many tourist places are very poor value, but not every restaurant that caters to tourists is automatically bad.
+If you're in a big city, definitely avoid the tourist traps, but if you're in a small ski town, you could be severely limiting your dining choices by ruling out anywhere that has translated menus.”